finitefield-org/hanko-field/doc/web/operational_runbooks.md

 Trigger this runbook when marketing ships new campaigns, updates structured data, or Google Search Console flags issues.

 1. **Plan changes**
-   - Confirm source of truth: metadata templates live in `web/templates/seo/`, canonical URLs in `doc/web/navigation_seo_map.md`.
+   - Confirm source of truth: page metadata is set via handlers/view models in `web/cmd/web/*_handlers.go` and rendered through `web/templates/partials/head.tmpl`; canonical coverage lives in `doc/web/navigation_seo_map.md`.
-   - Identify whether change is content-only (templated copy) or requires code (new partial).
+   - Identify whether the update is content-only (Markdown/front matter in `web/content/**`) or code-level (new structured data, helper changes).
 2. **Implement**
-   - For simple metadata updates, edit template partials and run `make lint-web` to ensure templ compile succeeds.
+   - For copy/meta tweaks, adjust the relevant handler/view model and `head.tmpl`, then run `cd web && go test ./...` (or `go build ./cmd/web`) to ensure compilation.
-   - Update sitemap data (`web/assets/sitemap/*.xml.tmpl`).
-Regenerate via `go run ./cmd/sitemap`.
+   - If the public sitemap needs adjusting, update the canonical list in `doc/web/navigation_seo_map.md` and coordinate with the platform team to publish the XML via the deployment pipeline (automation tracked under Deployment Task 048).
 3. **Review**
    - Request review from marketing owner (`@pm-seo`) and one engineer.
    - Validate structured data with Google Rich Results test using staging URL.
 4. **Deploy**
    - Ship via standard Cloud Run deploy.
 Tag commit `seo/<yyyy-mm-dd>-<slug>` for traceability.
-   - If only sitemap changed, use cache purge runbook for `/sitemap.xml`.
+   - If a sitemap publish was coordinated, confirm the platform job completed and align on any follow-up cache purge once the XML endpoint is live.
 5. **Post-deploy**
    - Verify `Last-Modified` and `ETag` headers changed.
    - Submit updated sitemap in Google Search Console.